pqina/11ty-tablissimo/README.md

 });
 ```

-Now we add it to the `:body:` metadata tag.
+Now we add it to the `body:` metadata tag.
 This tags value will be applied to each cell with the same index, note that we start with a pipe character, meaning the first cell is handled as plain text.

 A `data-format` attribute is automatically added to the cell to make styling easier.

 ```
-:body: | format(date)
+body: | =date

 _Tony Stark#_
 1970-05-29